 - b.
 Warehouses should be kept free from rodents, insects, birds and other pests.
-All product spills should be cleaned up immediately, as this is an important preventive measure against pests. - C. No pesticides, disinfectants, toxic chemicals or other contaminating materials must be stored in close proximity to finished products or incoming products. - d.
+All product spills should be cleaned up immediately, as this is an important preventive measures against pests. - C. No pesticides, disinfectants, toxic chemicals or other contaminating materials must be stored in close proximity to finished products or incoming products. - d.
 In plants, storage must be organized to ensure that potentially contaminated incoming materials are not stored next to finished products. - e.
 Defective stock, market returns or complaint goods must be stored in a separate area preferably locked. - f.
 Storage facilities must be secure enough to prevent theft, tampering, etc. - g.
 First in-first out system must operate and a stock control system must be in place. - h.
 All storage premises must be kept clean and tidy-not only inside but also in the surrounding areas. - i.
 Warehouse conditions should be maintained and controlled in a manner to assure product integrity. - j.
-Finished product, packaging materials, equipment or ingredients should not be stored in close proximity to any chemical, cleaning product, pesticide or other non-food materials.
-Such non-food items should be stored in separate areas that can be closed and secured, away from any food materials or ingredients. - k.
+Finished product, packaging materials, equipment or ingredients should not be stored in close proximity to any chemical, cleaning product, pesticide or other nonfood materials.
+Such nonfood items should be stored in separate areas that can be closed and secured, away from any food materials or ingredients. - k.
 Only properly packaged product in undamaged containers may be stored in and shipped from the finished warehouse.
-Product not "cleared" for shipment, or held for any other purpose, should be clearly identified and not stored in a location in the warehouse where it is likely that it may be shipped in error.
+Product not "cleared" for shipment, or held for any other purpose, should be clearly identified and not stored in a location in the warehouse where it is likely that it may be shipped in error. - I. Damaged, leaking or unsound product should be immediately isolated and placed on hold for evaluation by designated personnel.

-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $40 ext{ of } 70$

-- I. Damaged, leaking or unsound product should be immediately isolated and placed on hold for evaluation by designated personnel.
 Product disposition should be timely. - m.
 Partially used or previously opened ingredient containers should not be stored with finished product.
-Such product may be stored in a designated separate storage area, if it is properly identified and sealed to prevent contamination. - n.
+Such product may be stored in a designated separate storage area, if it is properly identified and sealed to prevent contamination.

+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $41 ext{ of } 70$ n.
 Allergen containing ingredients should be stored separately from non-allergen containing ingredients and different allergen containing ingredients.
 Separation should take place both horizontally and vertically in storage locations.